The Poet Who is Not in Trouble with Her King is in Trouble with Her Work

 Currently, Ashley is working on her Ph.D. in Theatre at the CUNY Graduate Center.
 Her research interests include exploring theatre practices in war zones, applications of theatre in social justice movements, politics and performance in times of crisis, community-based theatre, intersections between anthropology and theatre, and documentary theatre.

-Select directing credits: Riding in Cars with Hezbollah (playwright/director; Culture Project), Culture Project's Women Center Stage Festival and IMPACT Festival, Embodied (HERE); Parthenogenesis (2015), Girl's Liberation Front (2012), GirlPower: Survival of the Fittest (2010) and GirlPower: Voices of a Generation (2009) in the NY International Fringe Festival; 9mm America (2013, Outstanding Production), Trafficked (2012, Outstanding Direction) and Decadent Acts (2010, Planet Activist) at the Planet Connections Theatre Festivity; My Name is Rachel Corrie (Kraine Theatre), Documentary: A Suicide Narrative (playwright/director -- Gene Frankel Theatre and Brecht Forum).
+Selected directing credits include: The Waiting Room (co-director/ASHTAR International Theatre Festival, Palestine), Riding in Cars with Hezbollah (playwright/director; Culture Project), Culture Project's Women Center Stage Festival and IMPACT Festival, Embodied (HERE); Parthenogenesis (2015), Girl's Liberation Front (2012), GirlPower: Survival of the Fittest (2010) and GirlPower: Voices of a Generation (2009) in the NY International Fringe Festival; 9mm America (2013, Outstanding Production), Trafficked (2012, Outstanding Direction) and Decadent Acts (2010, Planet Activist) at the Planet Connections Theatre Festivity; My Name is Rachel Corrie (Kraine Theatre), Documentary: A Suicide Narrative (playwright/director -- Gene Frankel Theatre and Brecht Forum).
 Regional: Next to Normal (Porch Light Productions).
-Her work has been seen at the Apollo Theater, New Jersey State Theater, United Nations and The White House.
+Her work has been seen at the Apollo Theater, New Jersey State Theater, United Nations and at the White House.
 She has directed numerous initiatives within the V-Day Campaign and received the national LUNA Bar Award for Production Excellence for The Vagina Monologues.

-Performed roles: Lady Macbeth in Macbeth (Double Down Productions) Charlotte in Beyond Therapy (Porch Light Productions), Hecuba in The Trojan Women (Schimmel Center for the Arts), Lulu in Cabaret (Staten Island Shakespearean Theatre) TV: Onion New Network, A Closer Look (Paranomal Exploration Pilot), The Debrief with David Ushery, MTV's Global Summer - Lebanon.
+Performed roles: Lady Macbeth in Macbeth (Double Down Productions) Charlotte in Beyond Therapy (Porch Light Productions), Hecuba in The Trojan Women (Schimmel Center for the Arts), Lulu in Cabaret (Staten Island Shakespearean Theatre) TV: Onion News Network, A Closer Look (Paranormal Exploration Pilot), The Debrief with David Ushery, MTV's Global Summer - Lebanon.

-As a writer, Ashley is published in Book of Estro, Dancer Magazine, Humanus Journal of Human Rights.
-She penned "The Paranormal Northeast" published in Frommer's MTV Roadtrip Guide .
-Her plays have appeared at Culture Project, NY International Fringe Festival, Nuyorican Poets Cafe, Manhattan Theatre Source's Estrogenius and Testogenius, Planet Connections Theatre Festivity, Kraine Theatre, Chain Theatre and Gene Frankel Theatre.
-Ashley is a regular contributor to Green Room Blog and The Indypendent.
+As a writer, Ashley's work is published in HowlRound, Arab Stages, The Indypendent, The Advocate, Book of Estro, Dancer Magazine, Humanus Journal of Human Rights.
+She penned "The Paranormal Northeast" published in Frommer's MTV Roadtrip Guide.
+Her plays and words have appeared on stage at the Culture Project, Dixon Place, NY International Fringe Festival, Nuyorican Poets Cafe, Manhattan Theatre Source's Estrogenius and Testogenius Festivals, Planet Connections Theatre Festivity, Kraine Theatre, Chain Theatre, and the Gene Frankel Theatre.